Introducing Paid Advertising to Market Your Business

 The rise of social media has generated a new form of paid ads, social advertisements.
 Many of the social media platforms offer paid advertising, where your advert can be shown on the site, in results, or in the feed of content.
 These platforms let you target key demographics, to ensure your ads are only shown to your ideal person.

 Another form of display advertising, by private advertising I’m thinking of individual private websites that aren’t part of a formal network but offer their own advertising programmes.
-This could be anything from a blog that offers sponsorship buttons or sponsored content; an industry website where you can buy a banner ad; or even this site, where people can take a pay for a directory listing.
+This could be anything from a blog that offers sponsorship buttons or sponsored content; an industry website where you can buy a banner ad; or even this sites like From Britain with Love or the Good Web Guide where you pay for a profile or article.

 A Quick Word About Retargeting